Signed in as:

 Neurodiversity is yet another aspect of identity and relating that deserves sensitive care and consideration, an area in which I'm personally and relationally experienced, and growing in professional understanding.

 Counselling and psychotherapy are available for individuals, couples and more.
 If you wish to increase the health of your relationship but your partner doesn't want to engage in counselling, please know you're welcome to attend sessions on your own, and take what you learn into your partnership.
-While not optimal, sometimes this is the best we can do.
+Sometimes this is the best we can do.

 If you're interested in exploring counselling or therapy in relation to your identity or relationships, please be in touch to arrange a free, 15-minute phone call to assess our goodness-of-fit.
 If for any reason I'm not the best person to serve you, I'll refer you to more suitable resources.
 Kindly call or email to arrange a free consult: